Home

 Flight Details

-The survey will be conducted by a helicopter flying at an altitude of 100-250 feet (30-75 m) and a speed of 20 miles per hour (about 32 km/h).
-The helicopter will traverse across nearly the entire county, but it will not fly over buildings, developed areas or highly populated areas.
+The survey will be conducted by a helicopter flying at an altitude of 100–250 feet (30–75 m) and a speed of 20 miles per hour (about 32 km/h).
+The helicopter will traverse across much of the multi-county study area, but it will not fly over buildings, developed areas, or highly populated areas.
 The geophysical equipment will be suspended under the helicopter at about 115 ft (35 m) above the ground.
-The noise from the helicopter at any given location on the ground has been described as the equivalent to a truck traveling past on a highway and lasts for about two to four minutes.
-The helicopter will fly back and forth across the county in gridlines (flight lines).
-It will then return about 2,100 ft (650 m) from its initial spot approximately 30 minutes later.
+The noise on the ground from the helicopter flyover will be audible for about two to four minutes.
+The helicopter will fly back and forth across the study area in regular gridlines (flight lines) (Figure 1).

 Safety